 Policy for the acceptance of students for nursing school, applicants for readmission, and transfer will be determined by the Admissions Committee.
 When space for admission is limited, priority will be given to Marion County residents.
-Failure to satisfy any requirement by provided deadline will result in non-admission.
+Failure to satisfy any requirement prior to the beginning of the school year will result in non-admission.